-Fairport Urban Renewal Agency is a Section 8 Agency in Fairport, New York.
+Fairport Urban Renewal Agency is a public housing agency in Fairport, New York that participates in the Section 8 Housing Choice Voucher program.

 The Fairport Urban Renewal Agency (FURA) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open from January 2017 until March 2018; and before that from September 2014 until April 2015.
 There is no notice of when this waiting list will reopen.